ykcoatepe/bolt.new/README.md

 After starting the development server, open the site and click the **🔑 API Keys** button in the header to enter your keys.

+### Troubleshooting

+If you see an "Unhandled chunk type: response-metadata" error when chatting, update your dependencies and restart the dev server.
+This repository now filters those chunks so the chat endpoint streams normally.

 ## FAQs

 **Where do I sign up for a paid plan?**